Feng Zicai: Sino-French War

-During the Sino-French War (August 1884 to April 1885) Feng was placed in command of a chiefly Zhuang armed force in South China, composed mainly of local peasantry and some of Feng's retired imperial troops.
+Feng accepted this request and was placed in command of a chiefly Zhuang armed force in South China, composed mainly of local peasantry and some of Feng's retired imperial troops.
 On 23 February 1885 the misdeployment of Feng's troops too far from the battlefield was a major factor in the defeat of China's Kwangsi Army in the Battle of Đồng Đăng.
-Feng atoned for his incompetence exactly one month later.
+However, the 2 French brigades involved were not strong enough to exploit this victory, putting the Tonkin Campaign into a temporary stalemate.
+During this stalemate, Feng helped fortify positions at Yen Cua Ai.
+Feng atoned for his incompetence at Đồng Đăng exactly one month later.
 On 23 and 24 March 1885 Feng's forces were present at the Battle of Bang Bo, in which Francois de Negrier's 2nd Brigade was defeated at Zhennanguan on the Kwangsi-Tonkin border.
 The Chinese had heavily fortified their position, and although the French captured a number of Chinese outworks on 23 March, their attacks on 24 March failed to make any headway.
 Eventually the French were counterattacked and forced to retreat with heavy casualties.

 Feng Zicai's troops, stationed on the Chinese right wing around the village of Bang Bo, played an important role in the battle, defeating an assault by the French 111th Line Battalion on a position known as 'the long trench'.
-Feng is said to have encouraged his troops with the words 'You should die rather than bear to see a French army invading Chinese soil!' (寧死不忍見法軍侵入中國境內).
-He is also said to have personally led the Chinese counterattack against the 111th Battalion.
+Feng is said to have encouraged his troops with the words 'You should die rather than bear to see a French army invading Chinese soil!' (「寧死不忍見法軍侵入中國境內」).
+He is also said to have personally led the Chinese counterattack against the 111th Battalion with a spear alongside 2 of his sons, Feng Xiangrong (冯相荣) and Feng Xianghua (冯相华).
 The Chinese had been beaten with ease by the French during the Lang Son Campaign of February 1885, and Chinese sources attest to the poor morale of the Chinese army at Bang Bo.
 Feng Zicai is known to have issued orders that any man who left his post would be executed on the spot, and several dozen Chinese soldiers who fled when the French approached the long trench were immediately shot.

-Feng's defiant words to his troops at Bang Bo are sculpted on a giant stone on Wuzhi Mountain, the highest mountain in Hainan.
+When news of the Ceasefire arrived in mid-April, Feng reportedly angrily protested but was not allowed to continue fighting.
+During his withdrawal back to China, local Vietnamese reportedly lined the streets crying and Feng himself also began to shed tears.
+Upon entering Longzhou, soldiers and civilians alike knelt to welcome him for a distance of 30 li.

+Upon completion of his withdrawal, Feng was ordered to oversee defenses in the Qinlian area surrounding his hometown of Qinzhou in Southern Guangxi.
+He was also granted the title of "Taizi Shaobao" (太子少保) and his hereditary title was promoted to "Third-Rank Light Cavalry Commander" (三等轻车都尉).